 Lost Creek Riparian Revegetation

-In 2018 we received a technical assistance grant from the Oregon Watershed Enhancement Board and additional funding from Meyer Memorial Trust to begin exploring floodplain restoration possibilities.
+In 2018 we received a technical assistance grant from the Oregon Watershed Enhancement Board and additional funding from Meyer Memorial Trust to begin exploring floodplain restoration possibilities in Elijah Bristow State Park.
 These grants allow us to work with a technical team from a variety of agencies and an engineering design firm.
 Stay tuned as we dive deeper into this project!